-Plot: Lettuce wins a free trip to a luxurious resort and brings the other mews along for a much needed vacation.
-However, they find a boy named Aoyamada who looks exactly like Aoyama and has a rough first confrontation with the girls.
+Plot: Lettuce wins a free trip to a luxurious resort and brings the other Mews along for a much needed vacation.
+They meet a boy named Aoyamada who looks exactly like Aoyama and has a rough first confrontation with the girls.
 They soon find out that the free pass to the resort is dated for next year and the resort hasn’t even been built yet, but it’s well into the process.
 Aoyamada is hell bent on stopping the construction, but things get more complicated when Kisshu decides to use the boy’s pure spirit to make a chimera animal.

 Mint says that the increase in attention that Pudding’s creating is making them do more work.
 In the dub, she says customers are sitting where she usually sits.
 Poor baby.

 What the unholy hell is up with the dub mailman’s voice?
 He sounds like Christopher Walken.

 The Hakogawara princess resort suite cottage is changed to the ‘Pamper Princess’ resort suite and spa.

 A small bit of text is taken off the paper.

 Lettuce doesn’t state how she won this trip.
 In the dub, Bridget says she won through a contest in her book of the month club.
 I’d actually complain more about the original.
 How the hell did they win that?
 Also, she says ‘we’ won in the original, which indicates they’re all being addressed, barring, I guess, Shirogane and Akasaka for whatever reason.